inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 :samp: java -jar -Xmx1g josm-tested.jar

 3. Then click File > Save As.
-Save the notepad file in the folder Program Files > JOSM with the ALL FILES  format and then give it a name with the suffix “.bat” for example “run-josm-more-memory.bat” (without quotation marks) or can change Save As Type to Batch File (*.bat, *.cmd *.nt).
+Save the notepad file in the folder Program Files > JOSM with the ALL FILES  format and then give it a name with the suffix ".bat" for example "run-josm-more-memory.bat" (without quotation marks) or can change Save As Type to Batch File (*.bat, *.cmd *.nt).
 .. image:: /static/tutorial/ToT/2_tot_17.png
    :align: center

 4. Now copy a file that you created as a shortcut (right click > create shortcut), then save on the Desktop.
 .. image:: /static/tutorial/ToT/2_tot_18.png
    :align: center